 François, 70, knew he lived in an area with little coverage.
 His house is in Hannapes, a small French village, in which the mobile network and the Internet are almost non-existent.
 If he had got used to it over the years, without really having the chance, this situation was nevertheless at the origin of a tragedy on July 13th.
 That day, the septuagenarian’s wife told him that she was not feeling well.

 “I immediately tried to call the fire brigade but I had no network bar”, explains François to l’Union.
 Tears in his eyes, he remembers this terrible evening.
 “I went outside under the veranda to try to capture but nothing.
 I contacted my niece on the networks, who arrived a few minutes later.
-We tried again to contact the fire department but we couldn’t.
+We tried once more to contact the fire department but we mightn’t.
 We then laid her on the ground and performed heart massage.
 I have a firefighter friend who doesn’t live very far away, I tried to reach him but it didn’t go through either.
 It was finally 30 minutes later that we managed to grab a bar and join the rescue. »

 Despite the proximity of the barracks, located just a few kilometers from François’ home, the firefighters arrived too late to save his wife.
 “They tried to resuscitate her but it was already too late.
-We did everything we could. »
+We did everything we might. »

 “Unacceptable to see this in our time”